microsoft/pai/docs/manual/cluster-admin/basic-management-operations.md

 ```

 #### 2. Create a folder in the dev-box container
 When you enter the container, you need to create a folder and generate a self-signed certificate in this folder.
-We can create an ssl folder in the home folder.
+You can create an `ssl` folder in the `home` folder.

 ``` bash
 mkdir /home/ssl
 cd  /home/ssl
 ```
 #### 3. Generate RSA private key with openssl
-The next commands you enter will use the FileName parameter multiple times.
-You can choose a suitable file name to replace FileName.
+The next command you enter will use the `FileName` parameter multiple times.
+You can choose a suitable file name to replace `FileName`.

 ``` bash
 openssl genrsa -des3 -out FileName.key 1024
 ```

-In this step, password will be asked.
+In this step, A password will be asked.

 #### 4. Generate certificate request